Faterek/throw-em/README.md

 # Throw 'em
 Simple discord bot for simulating dice throws of any kind, you can learn more at [my site](https://fater.cf/project/dice-bot/)
 # How to run
-To run this bot you need NodeJS, bot is tested on NodeJS version 18.12.1.
+To run this bot you need NodeJS, bot is tested on NodeJS version 16.18.0 and 18.12.1.
 First you need to clone this repository and install needed node modules

 ```sh